rishabh376/new-fintech/README.md

-# 🚀 Fintech DevOps App on OpenStack
+# 🚀 Fintech DevOps App on AWS

 > **Automate.
 Containerize.
 Scale.
-Empower your fintech innovation with AI microservices and cloud-native DevOps!**
+Empower your fintech innovation with AI microservices and cloud-native DevOps on AWS!**

 ---

 ## 🌟 What Does This App Do?

 The **Fintech DevOps App** is a cloud-native platform designed for financial technology solutions.
-It automates the provisioning of cloud infrastructure on OpenStack, deploys a secure and scalable fintech application, and integrates multiple AI-powered microservices for advanced financial analytics.
+It automates the provisioning of cloud infrastructure on AWS, deploys a secure and scalable fintech application, and integrates multiple AI-powered microservices for advanced financial analytics.

 **Key AI Features:**
 - **Fraud Detection:** Instantly flag suspicious transactions to reduce financial risk.